robwilds/AlfrescoHylandTheme/README.md

 restart content(Alfresco) and Share containers

-# Installing Jars directly in Tomcat
+# Installing Jars directly in Tomcat for content and share

-copy the jar in rgbsi-platform/target to: /usr/local/tomcat/webapps/alfresco/WEB-INF/lib copy the jar in rgbsi-share to : /usr/local/tomcat/webapps/share/WEB-INF/lib
+copy the jar in rgbsi-platform/target to: /usr/local/tomcat/webapps/alfresco/WEB-INF/lib copy the jar in rgbsi-share/target to : /usr/local/tomcat/webapps/share/WEB-INF/lib

 then restart both content(Alfresco) and share services